-17 The formal title of the document containing the Treasurer's substantive arguments at the Court of Claims was "Defendant's Motion for Summary Disposition in Lieu of Answer to Complaint."
+16 The formal title of the document containing the Treasurer's substantive arguments at the Court of Claims was "Defendant's Motion for Summary Disposition in Lieu of Answer to Complaint."
 It will be referred to as Defendant's Motion.

-Id. at 585-86 (cleaned up and footnote omitted).
-In Lansing Schools Education Association v Lansing Board of Education, 487 Mich 349 (2010), the Michigan Supreme Court indicated that a plaintiff could bring a suit if a special injury could be shown, even if the statute did not explicitly provide for that suit:
+Id. at 585-86.
+In Lansing Schools Education Association v Lansing Board of Education, 487 Mich 349 (2010), this Court indicated that a plaintiff could bring a suit if a special injury could be shown, even if the statute did not explicitly provide for that suit: